jeanquark/mb-consulting/README.md

 ### Developement

 You can simply open the index page on any web browser like Google Chrome.
-Or you can run local server on VS Code to get hot reloading.
+Or you can run local server on VS Code to get hot reloading (click "Go Live" on bottom status bar).

 ### Push to production